Lake St. Clair

 Invasive species are organisms that are not native and whose introduction causes harm, or is likely to cause harm to Michigan’s economy, environment, wildlife, and/ or human health.
 Economic impacts of invasive species include reduced property values, degradation of infrastructure, public safety hazards, and loss of land use.
 Environmental impacts of invasive species include loss of biodiversity, loss of habitat, and altered nutrient cycles, hydrology, and topographies.

-The Lake St. Clair Cooperative Invasive Species Management Area (LSC CISMA) prioritizes outreach, education, and management of certain invasive species with high potential for negative impacts.
-These include: invasive Phragmites, Black Swallow-wort, Pale Swallow-wort, Japanese knotweed, Giant knotweed, European frog bit, and Flowering rush.
-The CISMA is also on high alert for state watch list species like Spotted Lanternfly, Red Swamp Crayfish, and Water Lettuce.
+The LSC CISMA prioritizes outreach, education, and management of certain invasive species with high potential for negative impacts in the region.
+These include: invasive Phragmites, Japanese and giant knotweeds, European frog bit, red swamp crayfish, water lettuce and water hyacinth.
+The CISMA is also on high alert for all state watch list species like spotted lanternfly and Asian longhorned beetle.

 View our full list of priority invasive species for Macomb and St. Clair counties.